UCL School of Management

 Who is this programme designed for?

-If you are interested in the way businesses are changing on an international scale, want to innovate, and be at the forefront of change to help adapt organisations to success in the modern world, this programme is for you.
+If you are interested in the way that businesses are changing on an international scale, want to innovate, and be at the forefront of change to help adapt organisations to success in the modern world, this programme is for you.

 We are looking for candidates who have a strong understanding of what is going on in the wider world, keep a close eye on how the world has changed in the last few years, and are able to reflect on how past and current geopolitical events will impact organisations in the future, and how best to apply creative thinking to drive innovation.